RogerEngineer99/RogerEngineer99/README.md

 I'm a passionate software engineer with an agile focus in full-stack development, cloud computing, and DevOps.
 I love building scalable and efficient applications, and I'm always eager to learn new technologies and improve my skills.

-- 🌱 I’m currently learning **GraphQL** and **Kubernetes**
+- 🌱 I’m currently learning **REST** and **Emulators**
 - 👯 I’m looking to collaborate on **open-source projects** and **innovative tech solutions**
-- 💬 Ask me about **JavaScript, Python, AWS, and Docker**
+- 💬 Ask me about **JavaScript, C, Java, and Emulators**
-- 📫 How to reach me: [michaelkirkova@gmail.com](mailto:michaelkirkova@gmail.com)
+- 📫 How to reach me: [rogersoftware2022@gmail.com](mailto:rogersoftware2022@gmail.com)
-- ⚡ Fun fact: In my free time, I enjoy cycling, travelling with my beautiful european women, hiking and playing my unique guitars
+- ⚡ Fun fact: In my free time, I enjoy skateboarding, hiking and playing my 60's style Fender Strat guitar in Candy Red Paint

 ## 🛠 Skills